Workplace Accident Attorney in Long Island, NY

 Other deadlines could apply to your case, depending on your situation.

-Work with an Attorney Today at the Law Office of Cohen & Jaffe, LLP
+Work with an Experienced Long Island Workplace Accident Attorney Today at the Law Office of Cohen & Jaffe, LLP

 Our law firm is here to help in every way after a serious workplace injury.
 Call the Law Office of Cohen & Jaffe, LLP for a free consultation.
-Learn how our Long Island lawyers can help with your case.
+Learn how our workplace accident lawyers can help with your case.